qcoral/hardware-docs/site/src/content/docs/building/iterating.md

 title: "Iterating"
 ---

-Chances are, your project most likely isn't going to work the first tiem!
+Chances are, your project most likely isn't going to work the first time!
+The